devrimcavusoglu/std/README.md

 # STD
-Unoffical PyTorch implementation of the paper [Spatial-Channel Token Distillation for Vision MLPs](https://proceedings.mlr.press/v162/li22c.html).
+A PyTorch implementation of the paper [Spatial-Channel Token Distillation for Vision MLPs](https://proceedings.mlr.press/v162/li22c.html).
+This project codebase is mostly based on the codebase of [DeiT from Facebook Research](https://github.com/facebookresearch/deit) and built on top of it with according changes, additions or removals.

 ## Installation